 - On Campus, which includes 20 Orleans Room or GO meals and $200 in Wolfbucks for $320

 - Off Campus, which is $150 of Wolfbucks for $150

 Do you attend another university, but want to get in on classes at Loyola this Summer?
-You can do that, too.
-Summer courses are generally standard offerings that transfer back to other colleges and universities.
-Visiting students are more than welcome, but need to check with their home institution about transferring course work.
+You can enroll in May Term and Summer Session classes as a Summer Visiting Student.
+Summer courses usually transfer back to other colleges and universities.
+Visiting students are more than welcome.
+Check with your home institution's adviser about which Loyola class work with your degree.